kmuto/playwright-runner/README.md

 </html>
 ```

-Now convert it to PDF.
+Now convert it to PDF. `p1.pdf` will be created.

 ```ruby
 require 'playwrightrunner'